-Life of a Jew in a Nazi concentration camp, as written by a Jew who survived a Nazi concentration camp.
+Life of a Jew in the Auschwitz concentration camp, as written by a Jew who survived Auschwitz concentration camp.

 Huge flames were rising from a ditch.
 Something was being burned there.
 A truck drew close and unloaded its hold: small children.

 The Metamorphosis by Franz Kafka

 A salesman wakes up one morning and discovers he has transformed into an insect.

 “Kafka is always challenging and an excellent example of there being no ‘right’ answer in interpreting a work of literature, and it seems to actively try to resist interpretation.” – Readers quote